What's legal in Alberta?

 Why buy legal?

 For Albertans, cannabis is only able to be purchased legally to grow or buy from a licensed cannabis retail store or albertacannabis.org.
 Here are a few reasons why if you choose to use cannabis you should buy legally.

 Ease of Access

-Cannabis will be legal for adults (18+), but like many controlled substances, there are negative health effects.
+Cannabis is legal for adults (18+), but like many controlled substances, there are negative health effects.
 Canada's Lower-Risk Cannabis Use Guidelines will help you stay informed on how to lower the risk of these negative effects, if you choose to use.

 What are the tips for lower-risk use?

 There are some people who should not use cannabis.
 These include those with a personal or family history of psychosis or substance abuse disorders